 'How many other daughters are there?'

 This gave her pause for thought.
-I leant in closer to hear her answer.
+I leant in closer to

 'I'm not sure.'